 |Gene Symbol and Name||Ngfr, nerve growth factor receptor (TNFR superfamily, member 16)|

 |Strain of Origin||129S4/SvJae|

 |Molecular Note||A neomycin selection cassette was inserted into the third exon of the gene, disrupting the sequences encoding cysteine repeats 2, 3, and 4.
 Northern blot analysis revealed that the mutant gene did not yield a full length mRNA, however subsequent RT-PCR analysis, described in J:71955, detected an endogenous alternative transcript which lacks exon 3.
 Western blot analysis showed that the full length isoform was absent in homozygous mutant mice, but an isoform lacking cysteine repeats 2, 3, and 4 was present in both wild and mutant mice.
 In vitro experiments showed the persisting isoform to be a transmembrane protein that cannot bind neurotrophins but interacts with tyrosine kinase receptors.|

 |Mutations Made By|| |

-Dr. Rudolf Jaenisch, Whitehead Institute (MIT)
+Rudolf Jaenisch, Whitehead Institute, Massachusetts Institute of Technology

 When maintaining a live colony, heterozygous mice may be bred together.
 Although homozygous mice are viable and fertile, recovery of homozygotes is reduced in a heterozygous x heterozygous or heterozygous x homozygous mating.
 The feet of these mice tend to become sore and to bleed because of the loss of sensory nerves.
 They need to be handled very carefully to minimize these problems.
 The lifespan is normal.
 Expected coat color from breeding is black.